amarnadh19/books/Cloud/AWS/AWS_Lambda_Nodejs.md

 ### callback

-It is a function that you can call in Non-async handlers to send response.
+It is a function that you can call in Non-sync handlers to send response.
 The call back take two arguments

 - Error
 - Response